pkgcraft/pkgcraft.github.io/content/about/_index.md

 ## Why does this project exist?
 Isn't portage good enough?

-Portage's inner workings can be succinctly described as a towering pile of spaghetti largely composed of technical debt and inefficiency, its main upsides being user-interface familiarity and years of accumulated bug fixes.
+Portage's inner workings can be bluntly described as a towering pile of spaghetti largely composed of technical debt and inefficiency, its main upsides being user-interface familiarity and years of accumulated bug fixes.
 While its design has been criticized over the years, Gentoo has mostly ignored portage's